 Step 4: Content Strategy — The Long Game

 Start with a simple blog.
-Aim for one article per month, targeting a specific question or keyword.
+One article per month, targeting a specific question or keyword your customers actually search.
+In 2026, write for semantic search and voice queries — full questions, not just keywords.
 For example:

 - "Best IT support companies in [your city]" (if you're an IT company)